 2. Anti-Cancer Properties

-The “anti-cancer properties” of reishi mushroom was slightly touched upon in the studies performed on the immune system, yet there’s definitely more to the story.
+The “anti-cancer properties” of reishi mushrooms were slightly touched upon in the studies performed on the immune system, yet there’s definitely more to the story.
 In fact, there are several non-human, test-tube studies that “have shown that [reishi mushroom consumption] can lead to the death of cancer cells.”

 The most aggressive evidence for reishi’s cancer-fighting properties was done in a study at the Hiroshima University Hospital in the Department of Endoscopy entitled A water-soluble extract from culture medium of Ganoderma lucidum mycelia suppresses the development of colorectal adenomas.
 The study looked at reishi’s “role in preventing or fighting colorectal cancer” and found that “one year of treatment with reishi decreased the number and size of tumors in the large intestine.”